ChrisWhealy/wasm_sha256/README.md

 ## Wasmer Update

 * NodeJS passes three values as command line arguments to the WASM module, but Wasmer passes only two
 * When calling this module via the Wasmer CLI, the `--dir` argument does not pre-open the directory in which the target files live.
+[See here](https://github.com/wasmerio/wasmer/issues/5658#issuecomment-3139078222) for an explanation of this behaviour.

    Instead, you need to use the `--mapdir` argument.
 * When calling `fd_read`, some WebAssembly host environments such as NodeJS or [`Wasmtime`](https://wasmtime.dev) allow you to specify a buffer size up to 4Gb.
 This means that the entire file will be returned in a single call to `fd_read`.